ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ```

 ###Load balancer: _bpbd-balancer_
-The load balancer server is used for one thing:
+The load balancer server can be used for the next purposes:
-_(i)_ Distribute load between multiple translation servers;
+_(i)_ Distribute load between multiple translation servers, for the same source-target language pair;
+_(ii)_ Aggregate multiple translation servers for different source-target language pairs;
+_(ii)_ Aggregate various balancer and translation servers ensuring a single client-communication point;
 The use of this executable is straightforward.
 When started from a command line without any parameters, **bpbd-balancer** reports on the available command-line options:

 ```